Saturday March 24th in Monsal Dale in the Peak District. 10.00am to 5.00pm.

 Saturday July 28th near Fox House on the edge of Sheffield.
 10.00am to 5.00pm.
 More details can be seen here.

 These one day courses, (which are the second part of our beginners’ digital photography courses) will teach how you can start using your camera’s controls for more creative results.
 The course locations have been carefully chosen for their range of subject matter – which will help you to learn how to control sharpness and blur in your images for creative effect by your use of shutter speeds and lens apertures.
-The courses will all feature photographing moving water – which is always one of the most popular subjects with our clients.
-We have tripods and filters available for you to borrow if necessary.
+The courses will all feature photographing moving water – which is always one of the most popular subjects with our clients – and we will have tripods and filters available for you to borrow if necessary.

 See below for more details of each course.
 Places cost £85.00 each (not including lunch), and there will be a maximum of only 6 people on each course.
 Please contact us if you would like a booking form, or if you require further information about any of our courses.

 We have two courses scheduled for Monsal Dale over the next few months.
 As winter gives way to spring (hopefully!), our first course will be on March 10th.
 Monsal Dale is beautiful at any time of year, but it has a special quality at this time of year – when there should be plenty of water coming over its magnificent weir, and the first wild flowers of spring are coming into bloom.
 The second course will be held on June 30th, at the height of summer.
 On each course, we will spend half the day at the weir practising using long exposures to photograph the moving water (which is always extremely popular with our clients), then after a pub lunch we will go to another nearby location – chosen according to the light and weather conditions on the day.
 The courses run from 10.00am to 5.00pm.